archlinux/aurweb/docker/README.md

 ### Querying the RPC

-The Fast (Python) API runs on Port 8444, while the legacy PHP version runs on 8443.
+The Fast (Python) API runs on Port 8444.
 You can query one like so:

 ```sh
 curl -k "https://localhost:8444/rpc/?v=5&type=search&arg=python"